sncis/artEmotion/README.md

 # artEmotion
 Processing  project with Kinect and Ableton

-# set up
+# Set Up
-Clone this project
+Clone this project you need to have processing installed and added to your path (instructions can be found here https://github.com/TobiahZ/processing-vscode#alternate-method )

-run cd Art-e-motion
+run cd `artEmotion`

-run make

-If you get the following error:

-xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun

-then run xcode-select --install and wait for it to finish then try to run make again.

 run cd main